US R-value tools

 Practical note

-R-value to U-factor and U-value calculator is intended for quick option checks and technical discussion before detailed execution.
+R-value to U-factor and SI U-value calculator is intended for quick option checks and technical discussion before detailed execution.
 The result depends on the selected units, declared material values, and chosen surface resistances, so each change in layer or thickness should be treated as a separate variant.

 The calculator does not automatically verify every local rule, thermal bridge, moisture condition, structural connection, or installation tolerance.
 If the result is close to a requirement, treat it as a reason for deeper verification rather than a final decision.